anurag-ila/Custom-Quiz-app/README.md

-# A Simple TO-DO list with HTML, CSS and JS
+# A Simple Quiz app made with HTML, CSS and JS

-This app is a basic JS project which can help you maintain a to-do list for the day.
+This app is a basic JS project which gives you custom questions and gives feedback whether you answered the question correctly or not.